No deal by Nawaz, tactics aim at worrying voters: PML-N

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Pakistan Muslim League-Nawaz (PML-N) central spokesperson Marriyum Aurangzeb, while strongly rejecting the rumours of Nawaz Sharif compromising on his principles and settling for some deal, has demanded strict action against those using negative campaigning tactics.
+LAHORE: Pakistan Muslim League-Nawaz (PML-N) central spokesperson Marriyum Aurangzeb, while strongly rejecting the rumours of Nawaz Sharif compromising on his principles and settling for some deal, has demanded strict action against those who are using negative campaigning tactics.

-She said the rumour-mill of the opponents of the PML-N is working overtime through a section of media to spread propaganda to worry and confuse the PML-N voters.
-However, to their disappointment, all such tactics would fail and the voters would give a historic verdict in favour of “Respect for the Vote” on 25th July, she concluded.

-LAHORE: The Pakistan Muslim League-Nawaz (PML-N) central spokesperson Marriyum Aurangzeb, while strongly rejecting the rumours of Nawaz Sharif compromising on his principles and settling for some deal, has demanded strict action against those using negative campaigning tactics.
+LAHORE: Pakistan Muslim League-Nawaz (PML-N) central spokesperson Marriyum Aurangzeb, while strongly rejecting the rumours of Nawaz Sharif compromising on his principles and settling for some deal, has demanded strict action against those who are using negative campaigning tactics.

 Comments